 For anyone who’s ever driven a car during rush hour, traffic is one of those odd and awful mysteries.
-Sometimes, when highway traffic slows to a standstill, there’s a good reason for it, like an accident or just plain old overcrowding.
-The New York Times reports that many traffic situations happen for reasons that are never visible for drivers.
+Sometimes, when highway traffic slows to a standstill, there’s a good reason for it, like an accident or just plain old overcrowding. reports that many traffic situations happen for reasons that are never visible for drivers.
 For example, a driver who gets too close to the vehicle in front and suddenly slows, or one who lets another car change lanes, can trigger a ripple effect of braking that could clog an entire highway.

 Here’s the real question: Do traffic jams have to exist, or are there ways to obviate the infuriating phenomenon?
 Are we simply stuck with too many cars on the road, or are there ways to manage traffic that could make a difference in the workday commute?
 Manufacturers are experimenting with devices and products that are designed to make a difference out on the roads, and they all hope that their products could be the one that makes an enduring change.